Entry Submission

 7. Important

-• The entrant agrees that MARKETING-INTERACTIVE or Lighthouse Independent Media will not accept responsibility for errors or omissions reproduced in the presentation of the Spark Awards, in MARKETING-INTERACTIVE, or for work lost or corrupted under any circumstances.
+• Whilst care will be taken by the organiser, the entrant agrees that MARKETING-INTERACTIVE or Lighthouse Independent Media Ltd. will be exempt from any liability for errors or omissions reproduced, lost and / or corrupted in the presentation of the SPARK Awards or in MARKETING-INTERACTIVE’s media platform, or for work lost or corrupted under any circumstances.

 • Any information or content intended for judging purposes only and NOT for republishing must be clearly indicated in red font or highlighted in red.
 Such information and content will not be shared in any way and privy for judging panel who will also maintain strict confidentiality.

-• The decisions of Marketing magazine in all matters relating to the Spark Awards shall be final and binding.
+• The decisions of MARKETING-INTERACTIVE in all matters relating to The SPARK Awards shall be final and binding.